netdata/netdata/backends/prometheus/README.md

 ### netdata data source

-netdata can send metrics to prometheus from 3 data sources:
+Netdata can send metrics to prometheus from 3 data sources:

 - `as collected` or `raw` - this data source sends the metrics to prometheus as they are collected.
 No conversion is done by netdata.
 The latest value for each metric is just given to prometheus.
 This is the most preferred method by prometheus, but it is also the harder to work with.
 To work with this data source, you will need to understand how to get meaningful values out of them.